ant-design/ant-design-web3/packages/web3/src/ethereum/index.md

 <code src="./demos/chains.tsx"></code>

-## Display ENS
+## Display ENS and Balance

-> You need to connect to an address containing ENS to see the example effect.
+> You need to connect to an address containing ENS and balance to see the example effect.

 <code src="./demos/name.tsx"></code>

-## Display Balance

-> You need to connect your account in order to see the example effect.

-<code src="./demos/balance.tsx"></code>

-## Configure more UI

-Most of the UI attributes that are not related to the chain can be configured directly on the component.
-The adapter is usually only used to configure content related to the chain.
-Here is a configuration example.
-You can refer to the [ConnectButton](../connect-button/index.md), [ConnectModal](../connect-modal/index.md) and other component documents for more details.

-<code src="./demos/uiconfig.tsx"></code>

-## More components

-You can use more components together.
-The content related to the chain in the component will be obtained from the adapter.
-Of course, the properties configured directly on the component have a higher priority.

-<code src="./demos/more-components.tsx"></code>

 ## Use web3modal for WalletConnect